LuisM360/MinecraftSplitscreenSteamdeck/README.md

 ## Installation Features
 - **CLI-driven instance creation:** Automated setup using PrismLauncher's command-line interface
+- **Intelligent version selection:** Only offers Minecraft versions that are fully compatible with both required splitscreen mods (Controllable and Splitscreen Support)
 - **Fabric compatibility verification:** All mods are filtered to ensure they're Fabric-compatible versions
 - **Automatic dependency resolution:** Uses Modrinth and CurseForge APIs to automatically discover and install all required mod dependencies
 - **Dependency chain validation:** Proper Fabric Loader setup with LWJGL 3, Intermediary Mappings, and all required dependencies